Today's Best Tech Deals

 Of all the companies that offer DNA testing, 23andMe is one of the most famous.
 According to the International Society of Genetic Genealogy, 23andMe has tested the DNA of more than 5 million people, making it the second-most popular test after AncestryDNA.

 This popularity provides an advantage over DNA tests from smaller services: The more people in the system, the more accurate the ethnicity estimates.
 23andMe also regularly releases new reports evaluating your DNA.

 Note: This review is part of our best DNA test kit roundup.
 Go there for details about competing products and how we tested them.

 At a $99 MSRP (and often cheaper thanks to occasional discounts), you’ll get just the ancestry reports, which outline your recent ethnic heritage and the ancient forebears on your mother’s and father’s side.
 (If you are also interested in health info, see our review of 23andMe’s Health + Ancestry kit.)
-The ancestry portion includes a robust relative-matchmaking system, thanks to its large database of users.
+The ancestry portion includes a robust relative-matchmaking system too, thanks to its large database of users.